BRIGHTON & HOVE ALBION

 Telephone: 01273 551251 / 07907494141

 The New Oak is a large pub located just 7 minutes drive from Brighton & Hove Albion’s Amex Stadium.
-The pub has a dedicated bar for away fans, recommended by Sussex police holding up to 150 people, serving a great selection of beer, cider and real ales from £3.90 a pint, along with a great Pie and Mash menu.
+The pub has a dedicated bar for away fans, recommended by Sussex police holding up to 150 people, serving a great selection of beer, cider and real ales from £3.90 a pint, along with a great food menu, including an extensive list of burgers.
 You can see the menu here.